 Mayor Buxbaum discussed the process and timing for final approval of the TIP and noted the TIP needs to be turned into Thurston Region Planning Council and Washington Department of Transportation by July 31.
-The Council agreed to take action at the July 10 Council meeting after the Council's upcoming meeting with the Squaxin Island Tribal Council.
+The Council agreed to take action at the July 10 Council meeting.